Exynos3475/android_device_samsung_o5prolte/README.md

-Device configuration for the Samsung Galaxy J2 (j2lte) WIP for now
+Device configuration for the Samsung Galaxy On5 Pro (o5prolte) WIP for now